Garve and Ullapool Railway: Further proposals and legacy

-Although further railway-line extensions were authorised during the 1890s – and partly as a result of these - a Light Railways Act was passed in 1896, which encouraged the development of light railways on the west coast and the islands.
-John Arthur Fowler proposed that the Garve and Ullapool Railway be considered as one project under this Act and offered it again to the Highland Railway to run.
+Although further railway-line extensions were authorised during the 1890s – and partly as a result of these – the Light Railways Act 1896 was passed, which encouraged the development of light railways on the west coast and the islands.
+John Arthur Fowler proposed that the Garve and Ullapool Railway be considered as one project under the Light Railways Act 1896 and offered it again to the Highland Railway to run.
 The Highland Railway replied that it would do so only if Fowler raised the capital to build it – which he was unable to do.

 In 1901, Major Blunt-Mackenzie (husband of the Countess of Cromartie) proposed building the line as a 'tram-way', to support the west coast fisheries; but could get no financial backing for the scheme from the Government-backed Congested Districts Board.

 Towards the end of the First World War, the Secretary of State for Scotland, Robert Munro set up the Rural Transport (Scotland) Committee, a commission to recommend improvements to the poor road, rail and sea transport facilities in Scotland.
 The commission invited applications from County Councils and local interest groups, for consideration of proposals.
 A local committee was set up in Ullapool, and made a strong case for the building of the Garve and Ullapool Railway.
 The Rural Transport Committee was duly impressed and, when its report appeared in April 1919, it recommended that the railway be constructed, completely funded by the government.
 But, along with many other schemes and radical proposals made by the Committee, nothing happened.

 In 1945, Commander Vyner, a local Ullapool landowner, tried to persuade the London, Midland and Scottish Railway (LMS) to build and run the railway.
 The LMS estimated the cost to be £1 million and refused to have anything to do with the scheme.

 The construction of the line from Garve to Ullapool was imagined in a novel by Andrew Drummond (An Abridged History…) in 2004.